 All new students are required to complete an orientation process to learn about Richmont Graduate University and acquire the necessary knowledge and skills that are essential for success as a graduate student.
-Admitted students begin receiving information about orientation with other new student materials.
+Students receive information about online orientation as soon as they begin using their Richmont email account.